 In January 2019, TVA completed an evaluation of whether there were SSLs over established GWPS as defined in 40 CFR § 257.95(h) for one or more Appendix IV constituents in accordance with 40 CFR § 257.95(g).
-At the CUF CCR Units, assessment monitoring in 2018 detected SSLs greater than the GWPS for cobalt and lithium at monitoring wells CUF-212 and 93-3, respectively.
-Since this time, TVA has updated the statistical analysis.
+At the CUF CCR Unit, assessment monitoring in 2018 detected SSLs greater than the GWPS for arsenic at monitoring well CUF-206.
+Since this time, TVA has updated the statistical analysis on two occasions:

-- In late 2019, TVA recalculated the statistical analysis after incorporating additional groundwater monitoring data from the second assessment monitoring event.
-The same SSLs were observed at the same monitoring wells as previously identified; however, a new SSL for cobalt at monitoring well CUF-211 was also observed in late-2019. - In mid-2020, TVA updated the statistical analysis after incorporating results from the second assessment monitoring retest event from 2019, and the first semiannual groundwater monitoring event and retest event in 2020.
-The same SSLs were observed at the same monitoring wells as previously identified; however, the SSL for cobalt at monitoring well CUF-211 observed in late-2019 was not observed in mid-2020.
-An SSL for molybdenum was observed at monitoring well CUF-209 that was not previously observed in 2018 or 2019.
+- In late 2019, TVA recalculated the statistical analysis after incorporating additional groundwater monitoring data from the second assessment monitoring event. - In mid-2020, TVA updated the statistical analysis after incorporating results from the second assessment monitoring retest event from 2019, and the first semiannual assessment monitoring event and retest event in 2020.

-As of the date of this report, TVA has not completed a demonstration that a source other than the CCR Units associated with wells CUF-211, CUF-212 and 93-3 caused the SSLs, as allowed under 40 CFR § 257.95(g)(3)(ii).
+The same SSL was observed at the same monitoring well as previously identified.
+As of the date of this report, TVA has not completed a demonstration that a source other than the CCR Unit associated with well CUF-206 caused the SSL, as allowed under 40 CFR § 257.95(g)(3)(ii).